mjobuda/damascus-tools/README.md

 One command should fetch a version of the Fe compiler(sources or binaries or both) and build all tools.
 Zsh is used here as the main build system.
 The build-all.zsh script calls in each folder the build.zsh script.

+### GhosthubPublisher

+Tool that contains a dockerized Ghost cms coupled with a watch script that exports generated static html to your github pages.
+Marketing can be an important aspect even of open source development.

+### Bonus Wishlist Extra: Fe Debugger

+I haven't estimated the difficulty of this task.